A smaller jig allows you to cast, cover more water, catch more bass

 Oh yeah.
 Forgot.
 I also catch fish.

-Typically, November is something of a transition month in my home state of South Carolina.
-We can definitely have some mild days in late October, and we’ll have fish going from a late-summer pattern to a fall pattern, all the way to a winter pattern by the end of November.
-I love topwater fishing starting in September, and that can be in play maybe the first week of the month, but November is time to fish a jig.
-I will have one tied on wherever I go, any time of year, but in November, I love to fish a jig.
+Typically, November is something of a transition month in the Carolinas.
+We can definitely have some mild days in late October.
+And we’ll have fish going from a late-summer pattern to a fall pattern, all the way to a winter pattern by the end of November.
+I love topwater fishing starting in September.
+And that can be in play maybe the first week of the month, but November is time to fish a jig.
+I will have one tied on wherever I go, any time of year.
+But in November, I love to fish a jig.

 One thing I’ve talked to several guys about is that a lot of them don’t like to fish a jig as big as a 1/2-ounce Mop Jig.
 If they fish a jig, they want to go smaller.
 That’s where a Mini Mop Jig fits in.
 It is perfect to fish in November, when you’re going to be doing more casting than flipping or pitching.
 You can catch an 11-inch fish on it, or an 11-pound fish.

-The biggest thing is figuring out the cover and depth that bass are holding, but once you do, you’ll have a bait that can catch the biggest fish of your life, as well as a lot of quality fish.
+The biggest thing is figuring out the cover and depth that bass are holding.
+But once you do, you’ll have a bait that can catch the biggest fish of your life, as well as a lot of quality fish.
 Where to start depends on the lake you’re fishing.
 Here on my home lake, Lake Murray, you’ve got wood and rock, docks and floating piers.
 You go to Santee, and you’ve got every type of wood you can think of: cypress trees, laydowns, everything.
-There probably isn’t going to be a lot of vegetation, because many of our lakes are starting to be drawn down in the fall, and that shallow grass might be high and dry.
+There probably isn’t going to be a lot of vegetation, because many of our lakes are starting to be drawn down in the fall.
+So that shallow grass might be high and dry.

 Here’s how I fish a Mini Mop Jig in the fall.
 Remember, it’s important to try and find the cover the fish are relating to.
 That’s most of the battle.